Feral goat: Majorca

 Majorca or Mallorca is an island in the Balearic Islands, which are a part of Spain and located in the Mediterranean Sea.
 These feral goats, also known as Balearen bocs, were introduced by humans between 2300 and 2050 BC.
-They were originally used as a food source but eventually they began being a threat to domesticated goats and native tree species.
-The biggest threat to their conservation is hybridization with current domestic goats, but both are the same subspecies (Capra aegagrus hircus).
-These populations threaten the growth of new trees in several forests on the island, specially oak forests.
+They were originally used as a food source but eventually they began being a threat to domestic goats and native tree species.
+The biggest threat to their conservation is hybridization with current domestic goats, but both are the same species (Capra hircus).
+These populations threaten the growth of new trees in several forests on the island, especially oak forests.

 England

-Around 5000 BP non-native goats also known as British primitive goats were brought to Britain as domestic stock, bread for milk and meat.
-Today, the goat species Capra hircus are still present in the country with a total population of 5,000–10,000 individuals.
-The number of goats are constantly changing due to management, conservation, reproduction and removal.
+Around 5,000 BP non-native goats, also known as British primitive goats, were brought to Great Britain as domestic stock, bred for milk and meat.
+Today, the goat species Capra hircus is still present in the country with a total population of 5,000–10,000 individuals.
+The number of goats are constantly changing due to management, conservation, reproduction, and removal.
 This invasive goat species is destructive to the natural habitat and therefore means of removal are available.
 One way these goats are managed is through hunting.
-In England they do not have a closed season for goat hunting, and are able to be hunted year round.
+In England they do not have a closed season for goat hunting, and thus goats are able to be hunted year-round.

 Ireland

-Feral goats were brought to Ireland over 4000 years ago for their meat, milk, and hair.
+Feral goats were brought to Ireland over 4,000 years ago for their meat, milk, and hair.
 They are typically found in mountainous regions of Ireland and have no known predators, not even humans.
-Feral goats are common in many areas of the Irish west coast including counties Mayo, Donegal and Kerry.
+Feral goats are common in many areas of the Irish west coast including Counties Mayo, Donegal, and Kerry.
 There are about 5,000 goats in Ireland, and though they are not formally protected, they are often ignored by humans and not typically hunted.
-They are destructive when it comes to native species because they mainly eat grass, shrubs and young trees, but as of now there is no plan to eradicate them from the country.
+They are destructive when it comes to native species because they mainly eat grass, shrubs, and young trees, but as of now there is no plan to eradicate them from the country.